Be Prepared for a Hurricane

 If you plan on staying through the storm and bunkering down, you know a hurricane is on the way.
 Hopefully, you have already planned ahead, you have stocked up on food and water, and have the necessary hurricane items discussed above.
 Here is what you need to be prepared for a hurricane if you are planning to bunker down:

-1. Make sure your stored water is not older than 6-months.
+1. Make sure your bottled water is not older than 6 months.
 If it is, replace it.
-Prepare for at least 3-days.
+Prepare for at least 3 days, minimum supply.

 2. Update contact information.
 Get updated phone numbers, addresses, and meeting locations.

 3. Prepare a disaster plan.
 Talk to all your family members.
-Make sure they know where to go and what to do if you get separated.
+Make sure they know where to go and what to do if you get separated during an evacuation.

 5. Harvest your crops.
 The strong winds of a hurricane will destroy your garden.
 Go ahead and harvest all your vegetables that are ripe or close to ripe.